Muasa-harman/Muasa-harman/README.md

 - 💬 Ask me about **Any topic in Java, C# and Python and Javascript**

+- I’m currently open for freelance and full time Job opportunities, here is my resume and portfolio

 - 📫 How to reach me **[Email](harman.muasa@gmail.com), [Whatsapp number](https://wa.me/+254784130692)**

 <h3 align="left">Connect with me:</h3>